mitmul/pynvvl/README.md

 PyNVVL
 ======

 PyNVVL is a thin wrapper of NVIDIA Video Loader (NVVL).
-This packages enables you to load videos directoly to GPU memory and access them as CuPy ndarrays.
+This packages enables you to load videos directoly to GPU memory and access them as CuPy ndarrays with zero copy.

 ## Requirements